Home Colors PANTONE

 What color is PANTONE 122?

-Woman in a green shirt and black skirt posing for a picture with a peace sign in her hand
+A woman in a green shirt and black skirt strikes a playful pose, giving a peace sign while smiling for the camera in a moment of joy and confidence.

-Woman in a yellow outfit standing in a cave with a yellow dragon on her back and a bright yellow light shining in the background
+A woman in a bright yellow outfit stands in awe within a cave, with a yellow dragon perched on her back and a radiant light illuminating the scene.

-PANTONE 122 color.
-Two glasses of orange juice with a lemon slice on the rim and a bottle of champagne in the background
+Two glasses of refreshing orange juice with a lemon slice garnish, accompanied by a bottle of champagne in the background.
+The warm golden hues of PANTONE 122 color infuse the image with a lively, celebratory atmosphere.

 PANTONE 122 is a bright and cheerful color that belongs to the yellow hue family.